 \subsubsection{Output Verification}

 We employ two types of checkers: the first ensures that the LLM output adheres to the required format with numerical data, while the second verifies whether the output meets the specified hard constraints.
 The verification function is designed to ensure that the output from the LLM can be used effectively for low-level optimization.
 It helps to determine whether the current output should be used or skipped, adjusting the prompt for the next query if needed.
-The assignment matrix is evaluated using with where $\mathbf{c} = (c_1, \cdots, c_M) $ is the vector of robot capacities, \(\mathbf{1}\) represent a vector of ones.
+The assignment matrix is evaluated using

+where $\mathbf{c} = (c_1, \cdots, c_M) $ is the vector of robot capacities, \(\mathbf{1}\) represent a vector of ones.
 The first term evaluates the robot capacity constraint as satisfying, where $c_i$ is the maximum number of targets the robot $i$ can track.
 The second term qualifies as each target being tracked by at least one robot.
-If $\beta(\mathcal{A}) > 0 $, then the constraints are not met and we will keep the previous assignment and discard the current one.
+If $\beta(\mathcal{A}) > 0 $, then the constraints are not met, and we will keep the previous assignment and discard the current one.